nginx-clojure/nginx-clojure/README.md

 1. One of  benifits of [Nginx](http://nginx.org/) is worker processes are automatically restarted by a master process if they crash
 1. Utilizes lazy headers and direct memory operation between [Nginx](http://nginx.org/) and JVM to fast handle dynamic contents from Clojure or Java code.
 1. Utilizes [Nginx](http://nginx.org/) zero copy file sending mechanism to fast handle static contents controlled by Clojure or Java code.
-1. Supports Linux x64, Linux x86 32bit, Win32, Win64  and Mac OS X.
+1. Supports Linux x64, Linux x86 32bit, Win32, Win64  and Mac OS X. Freebsd version can also be got from Freebsd ports

 More Documents
 =================